-This \$500 million provision is only in the Senate bill.
+This \$500 million provision was originally only in the Senate bill, and an updated estimate yielded \$4.7 billion.
+Combined leasing provisions in the substitute Senate bill would have raised about \$24 billion, and the provision in H.R.
+4520 as passed by the House would have raised \$19.6 billion.
+The final bill includes leasing provisions of a similar magnitude.
 Leasing to tax exempt entities by taxable firms (who receive accelerated depreciation deductions) has figured heavily in a number of tax shelter arrangements.
 This provision limits deductions to income received from the lease, imposing a treatment much like the passive loss restrictions that apply to passive individual investors.